-Strategies for Using Market Order to Buy or Sell Stock
+Strategies for Using a Market Order to Buy or Sell Stock

 When a market order is received, it gets the highest or lowest price available.
 In other words, when you submit a market order to buy a stock, you pay the highest price on the market.
 If you submit a market sell order, you receive the lowest price on the market.

-Slippage is the difference in the bid-ask spread from the time you enter an order to the time it is filled.
-Another form of slippage involves the market maker upsetting the applecart with a change in price to take advantage of an upcoming market order.
+You can calculate slippage as the difference in the bid-ask spread from the time you enter an order to the time it gets filled.
+Another form of slippage involves the market maker making a change in price to take advantage of an upcoming market order.

 When to Use Market Orders

 When does a market buy or sell order make sense?
 If you are caught in a bad position and the market is moving against you, it's time to bail out in a hurry by using a market order and not worrying about slippage.

-Most investors are very concerned with controlling entry and exit prices; however, as noted above, there will be times when buying or selling the stock is more important than price.
-The danger is convincing yourself that you have to own a "hot" stock at any cost and using market orders to grab shares.
+Most investors are very concerned with controlling entry and exit prices; however, as noted above, there will be times when buying or selling the stock quickly becomes more important than price.
+It becomes dangerous when you convince yourself that you have to own a hot stock at any cost and use market orders to grab shares.

 Thanks to high-speed innovations, small market orders can zip into the market without much warning and be filled.
-Most investors will not be concerned with a few cents loss to slippage, but if you are not careful it can be much worse than pocket change.
+Most investors won't be concerned with a few cents' loss to slippage, but you must be careful or it can be much worse than pocket change.

 Placing a Market Order

 When you place a market buy order, you're saying that you want to buy the stock regardless of price.
 If you were giving a verbal order to your stockbroker, it might go like this:

-You use the same process to sell a stock at market: Sell 200 shares of IBM at market.
+You would use the same process to sell a stock at the market price: Sell 200 shares of IBM at market.

 In most cases, you will get close to the buy or sell price you saw when you entered the market order.
-However, if there is high activity in that particular stock you may get much less or pay much more.
+However, if that particular stock has high activity, you may get much less or pay much more.

-If there are other market orders in front of yours (entered before yours), you run the risk of the stock's price may change dramatically.
+If other market orders are in front of yours (entered before yours), you run the risk of the stock's price changing dramatically.

-Even in normal market conditions, when you enter a market order to buy you will pay the highest price (from existing sell orders) and a market order to sell means you will receive the lowest price (from existing buy orders).
+Even in normal market conditions, when you enter a market order to buy you will pay the highest price out of all the existing sell orders, and a market order to sell means you will get the lowest price from the existing buy orders.

-For a stock trading in a narrow range, a market order may not penalize you much.
-However, when the stock is drawing a lot of activity, you may find a market order is the "buy high, sell low strategy.
+For a stock that trades in a narrow range, a market order may not penalize you much.
+However, when the stock is drawing a lot of activity, you may find a market order becomes a buy high, sell low strategy.
 Reserve use of market orders for trades that need to happen quickly, with less priority given to price.